-Jane Frederick High School developed a three-year (2017-2020) school plan which aligned to the district's goals and incorporated strategies specific to its school.
-The original plan was reviewed by the school's School Site Council on March 21, 2018 and obtained board approval on April 10, 2018.
+Jane Frederick High School developed a One-Year (2020-2021) school plan which aligned to the district's goals and incorporated strategies specific to its school.
+The original plan was reviewed by the school's School Site Council on May 13, 2020.

-Throughout the 2017-2018 school year, the School Site Council reviewed the activities relating to budget adjustments and modifications to the strategies originally identified.
+Throughout the 2019-2020 school year, the School Site Council reviewed the activities relating to budget adjustments and modifications to the strategies originally identified.

-Jane Frederick High School and its School Site Council reviewed the progress of the 2017-2018 (Year 1) culminating the document 2017-2018 SPSA Evaluation.
+Jane Frederick High School and its School Site Council reviewed the progress of the 2019-2020 (Year 3) culminating the document 2019-2020 SPSA Evaluation.
 This evaluation included responses to four questions focusing on each goal within the SPSA.
 Question 1 inquired about the implementation of strategies within the plan.
 Question 2 inquired about the effectiveness of the strategies within plan.
 Question 3 inquired about material changes - fiscal or programmatic.
 Question 4 inquired about future changes based on the results of questions 1 and 2.
-Discussion and review of the evaluation has been notated in the October 3, 2018 School Site Council meeting.
+Discussion and review of the evaluation has been notated in the March 11, 2020 School Site Council meeting.